 Students who show full commitment to their course are not charged for their exam entries and the College, unlike other schools does not, at the present time, on the same basis charge for additional entries.

 Students travelling on Hull school buses (940, 955, 956, 957, 958, 959, 960, 961 and 962) can pay on the bus, costing £1.20 per journey or a weekly bus pass can be purchased from the year office for £6.
-Students who use the College operated buses (SMC 1, 2 and 3) to the East Riding can do so at the weekly cost of £6 (£1.20 per day).
+Students who use the College operated buses (SMC 1-5) to the East Riding can do so at the weekly cost of £6 (£1.20 per day).
 This fee is payable half termly in advance.
 Use of East Riding buses will require a bus pass displaying the students’ photograph; these will be issued by the College.

 Students who use Stagecoach public buses can purchase a weekly Mega Rider ticket from the Sixth Form office at the reduced cost of £7.50 per week (£13 RRP).
 This pass allows 7 days unlimited travel on Stagecoach services and can be used outside school hours.